 Preparing Home for Bed Bug Treatment: Why & How to Do It

 When you call an exterminator to deal with the bed bugs that have invaded your house, you may assume your job is done.
 But that’s not the case!
-The process of eradicating bed bugs starts long before a pest control specialist arrives at your doorstep.
-That’s why we’re going to dive into a critical step in winning the battle against these unwelcome pests—preparing the home for bed bug treatment.

 If you think that preparing your home for bed bug treatment is an unnecessary hassle, think again.
 This step is far from optional.
 In fact, it can mean the difference between getting your home back and continuing to be a source of nourishment for these bloodsucking pests.

-It’s a requirement of most exterminators.
+It is a requirement of most exterminators

-Most pest control companies make home preparation a mandatory requirement for treatment.
-They often have a list of tasks you’ll need to complete before their technicians can get started.
 Failing to follow their guidelines could result in your extermination date being pushed back until they can confirm the prep work is done.
 And that’s the last thing you want!

-It ensures your treatment is effective.
+It ensures your treatment is effective

 Regardless of which type of bed bug treatment you choose, getting your space ready ahead of time can ensure it’s effective.
 Putting the effort into preparing your home for bed bug treatment makes the exterminator’s job easier.
-They’ll be able to access all potential hiding spots and eliminate the pests for good.

-It reduces the risk of reinfestation.
+It reduces the risk of reinfestation

 Imagine investing time and money in professional bed bug treatment only to have the critters return because your home wasn’t properly prepared… That’s the risk you take when you skip this step.
-By not taking the necessary precautions, some bed bugs could evade treatment and repopulate.
-And then, you’ll have to go through the whole process again!

 What Preparing Home for Bed Bug Treatment Looks Like